-This form must be fully filled out and accompany the applicant's package when they come for their PCO appointment.
-This form works in conjunction with the "Cheat Sheet" as it will prompt you, as the Signing Authority, to review the problematic sections of the application.
+This form must be fully filled out BY THE SIGNING AUTHORITY and accompany the applicant's package when they come for their PCO appointment.
+This form works in conjunction with the "Cheat Sheet" as it will prompt you to review the problematic sections of the application.
 It will also demonstrate to Thunder Bay International Airports Authority Inc. (TBIAAI) that the SA is properly reviewing the application package and ensuring the applicant fully understands their obligations.

 If an SA consistently shows that the required processes are not being followed, TBIAAI reserves the right to issues fees to the company or revoke the SA role from that person.

 Signing Authorities will not authorize a request for the issuance of RAICs, key cards or keys if an individual does not have a consistent "need and right" for entry into an Airport Restricted Area.
 Furthermore, Signing Authorities, the employer and Pass Holders are held accountable to the TBIAAI for the return of RAICs, key cards and keys when no longer required for job duties and functions.
 These items are the property of TBIAAI, not the card holder.

 The Canadian Aviation Security Regulations, 2012 (CASRs) clearly supports TBIAAI's requirement for a RAIC holder to surrender the RAIC to TBIAAI if there is no longer a need and right for that person to have access to the Airport Restricted Areas.
 As such, these items must be returned upon request, or within 48 hours following termination of employment, layoff, transfer or any circumstance in which the individual's "need and right" to access the Airport Restricted Areas is no longer required.

 As of September 2020, TBIAAI's PCO will charge fees (which include applicable taxes) for the following: